hcavalieri/gatsby-starter-kaordica/README.md

 ## Rebuilding the website when content is changed

 To trigger automatic builds based on content authoring in Sanity, add a webhook at your site's "Build & deploy" settings in [app.netlify.com](https://app.netlify.com), copy it.
 Then go into [manage.sanity.io](https://manage.sanity.io) and in the corresponding project's settings add this copied webhook to call when content is changed.

+## Roadmap / TODO

+- Normalizers for lists